dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 5. The wire format content of malformed DNS messages may optionally be recorded.

-    * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent "malformed" DNS messages.
+    * Rationale: Any structured capture format that does not capture the DNS payload byte for byte will be limited to some extent in that it cannot represent malformed DNS messages.
       Only those messages that can be fully parsed and transformed into the structured format can be fully represented.
 Therefore it can greatly aid downstream analysis to have the wire format of the malformed DNS messages available directly in the C-DNS file.